One of the biggest pains of moving is transporting a mattress.

 If you’ve got a long trip from the bedroom to your vehicle, this may require two people.
 Alternatively, consider rolling it carefully along the ground.

-And, now that you know how to transport a mattress, you can help your friends when it’s time for them to move without having to do any heavy lifting.
+And, now that you know how to move a mattress, you can help your friends when it’s time for them to move without having to do any heavy lifting.

 Try a Sealable Bag